GenesisFR/HowToBecomeGoodAtShooters/README.md

    - 2: it helps but is not essential (ex: tech support skill user)
    - 1: it doesn't matter (ex: medic)
 - your team should have an average kill dependency <= 2.5

+### Hunters
+- can hack any deployed skill (except traps) based on line of sight
+- can heal up to 3 times
+- can melee you when performing cover to cover or running past them because they seem to have a 2m melee range (you have to dodge roll to avoid being hit)
+- can still use their abilities while disrupted
+- stand up when deploying most of their skills, giving you time to land a few shots

 ### Hyenas
 \- reference: https://thedivision.fandom.com/wiki/Hyenas#Archetypes